Sample Sequence of Courses

 SPPN 632 - Language Disorders and Learning Disabilities (3 Credits)

+This course will focus on the relationship between language and learning disabilities, and the impact of language and learning disabilities, in academic, social and work settings.
+It will examine the contributions of neuropsychology, learning theory, executive function and cognitive-perceptual development to the study of language-based learning disabilities.
 Interventions for language, learning, reading, math and writing disabilities will be covered.
-The speech and language pathologist’s role in assessing and supporting the underlying skills necessary for learning, in discipline specific academic areas will be studied.
-The responsibilities of the speech language pathologist as a member of an interdisciplinary professional (IPP) school setting is emphasized from kindergarten through high school and higher education including instruction, adaptations and modifications, IEP compliance and individualized instruction.
+The speech and language pathologist’s role in assessing and supporting the underlying skills necessary for learning, in discipline- specific academic areas, will be studied.
+The responsibilities of the speech-language pathologist as a member of an interdisciplinary professional (IPP) team in a school setting are emphasized from kindergarten through high school and post-secondary education including instruction, adaptations and modifications, IEP compliance and differentiated instruction.

 Prerequisites: SPPN 610, SPPN 611, SPPN 615, SPPN 630